 Repossessing a Vehicle

-When a vehicle is financed through a bank or credit union, the lender has the right to repossess the car if the consumer has defaulted on the terms of the loan agreement.
+When a vehicle is financed through a bank or credit union, the lender has the right to repossess the car if the borrower has defaulted on the terms of the loan agreement.
 For example, if you don’t make timely payments or if insurance lapses, the lender can repossess the car.
-The lender is not required to notify the consumer in advance of the repossession.
+The lender is not required to notify the borrower in advance of the repossession.

 How can I get my car back?

 The lender will send a written Notice of Repossession, to the consumer AFTER the vehicle has been taken.
-This letter will indicate terms to retrieve the vehicle within a specific period of time.
-If the consumer is not able to meet those terms, the lender will arrange to sell the vehicle at an auction or private sale.
+This letter, sometimes called a Notice of Intent to Sell Property, will indicate terms to retrieve the vehicle within a specific period of time.
+If the borrower is not able to meet those terms, the lender will arrange to sell the vehicle at an auction or private sale.
 Once the car is sold, the lender will send a second letter, called a Deficiency Notice, to the consumer.
-This letter will detail the price at which the car was sold, any repossession and storage fees, and the total balance owed to satisfy the loan.
+This letter will detail the selling price of the car, any repossession and storage fees, and the total balance owed to satisfy the loan.

 Do I have rights even though I defaulted on my loan?